 “My signature on the Housing/Dining Agreement acknowledges my full understanding of the University’s definition of an Independent.
 I certify by my signature that I am aware if I fail to abide by the Pledge, I will be referred to the Office of the Dean of Undergraduate students for disciplinary action.
 If I am found in violation of the Independent Pledge, I understand the penalty is normally probation.
 I am aware that the probation is a matter of permanent record.”

 Spelman Hall features suites, each with four single bedrooms and a full kitchen, and at least half of the students in each suite must be Independent.
 If you draw as a group, your group may include four or eight students in any number of either gender.

 As an Independent in Spelman Hall, you agree to the Independent Pledge on your contract (see Pledge above at “Option 3: Independent Room Draw.”)

 Option 5: Married Student Room Draw

-Five four-room suites in Spelman Hall, each with a kitchen, a living room, a bedroom and private bath, are available to upperclass married students.
+Five four-room suites in Spelman Hall, each with a kitchen, a living room, a bedroom, and a private bath, are available to upperclass married students.
 They are suites 31, 33, 42, 62 and 72.
 There are no undergraduate accommodations for families with children.